SayakaIsBaka/LR2Arena/lr2arena_protocol.md

 ```
 [ 1 | random (28 bytes) | path (n bytes) ]
 ```
 `random` can be anything you want as long as both players can play using the same random with it; this is the implant's duty to implement it properly.
-In LR2mind's implementation, `random` does **NOT** correspond to the lanes' order.
+In LR2mind's implementation, `random` does **NOT** correspond to the lanes' order. `random` **always** has to be generated, even if the player did not choose the Random option.
 - `2`: returns the player's current score data.
 It should be sent on each note.
 Packet format is as follows (note that the `score` field refers to the old-style score (out of 200000) and not the exscore):
 ```
 [ 2 | poor (4 bytes) | bad (4 bytes) | good (4 bytes) | great (4 bytes) | pgreat (4 bytes) | max_combo (4 bytes) | score (4 bytes) ]